 If a brachial plexus injury was caused by the negligence of another person that person can and should be held liable for any suffering, treatment, and repeated surgeries the victim will endure.

-Brachial plexus injury sufferers have rights and should not have to bear the financial burden of all the medical care they will need.
+Brachial plexus injury sufferers have rights.
+They should not have to bear the financial burden of all the medical care they will need.
 An experienced birth injury attorney can help victims determine who is at fault and the most effective way to seek monetary compensation from the at-fault party or parties.

 Contact a Brachial Plexus Injury Attorney

 Don’t let someone else’s negligence eclipse your future.
 Recovering from a brachial plexus injury is enough work for one person.
-Contact the attorneys at Birth Injury Guide to let us share your burden.
+Contact the birth injury lawyer at Birth Injury Guide to let us share your burden.
 We will explore your case and seek financial compensation on your behalf.
-Financial compensation cannot restore damage to the brachial plexus, but it can cover the costs of treatment, including technologically advanced treatment options that otherwise may have been out of reach.
+Financial compensation cannot restore damage to the brachial plexus.
+However, it can cover the costs of treatment, including technologically advanced treatment options that otherwise may have been out of reach.

 Call Birth Injury Guide at 1-877-415-6603, or contact us online to learn more about how we can help your family.